elgas/visit-lezha/README.md

 3. Scroll down the Settings page until you locate the "Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Branch : master".
 5. Click the "Save" button.
-6. The page will automatically refresh.
+6. The page will automatically refresh and your site is ready.
 7. Go back down to the Repository page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.